-The lawful immigration status of all F-2 dependents is connected to the lawful status of the primary F-1 visa holder.
+The lawful immigration status of all F-2 dependents is connected to the legal status of the primary F-1 visa holder.
 If an F-1 visa holder is granted a program extension, all F-2 dependents are granted the extension automatically.
-When the F-1 student is authorized for post-completion OPT, the F-2 dependent's status is also extended through the authorized period of OPT.
-If the F-1 student/scholar falls out of status, the F-2 dependents are also out of status.
+When the F-1 student is authorized for post-completion OPT, the F-2 dependent’s status is also extended through the authorized period of OPT.
+If the F-1 student/scholar falls out of status, the F-2 dependents are also.

 If your spouse or child is already inside the U.S. in another nonimmigrant status, there are two ways to change one’s status to F-2:

 There are two ways to change status to F-1 once F-2 dependents are admitted to an educational program.